Make your own Tower Defense Game with PyGame

 Vector Mathematics

-Come to grips with the mathematics required to ensure a bullet travels in a straight line towards a target; that your enemies walk smoothly across the map; and how to do simple text-based animations using simple arithmetic.
+Come to grips with the mathematics required to ensure that: a bullet travels in a straight line towards a target; that your enemies walk smoothly across the map; and how to do simple animations using nothing more than basic arithmetic.

 You’ll learn about simple vector arithmetic, interpolation, and basic affine transformations (like scaling and rotating).